birdofpreyru/react-utils/docs/dr-pogodin-lib-setup-script.md

 ```
 Where `[OPTIONS]...` is an optional, whitespace-separated list of options (see
 below); and `[LIBRARY]...` is an optional, whitespace-separated list of libraries
 to update.
-If no library names are given, `dr-pogodin-react-utils` is assumed by
+If no library names are given, `@dr.pogodin/react-utils` is assumed by
 default.

 For each `library` specified in the `[LIBRARY]...` list, this script does the